thatvirtualboy/thatvirtualboy.github.io/_pages/pixelpaws.md

 ---

-Introducing the cutest new app for your Apple Watch -- **Pixel Paws** brings back the joy of classic digital pets, now on your wrist.
+Introducing the cutest new app for your Apple Watch -- **Pixel Paws** brings back the joy of classic digital pets, now on your wrist*.

 **Made for kids, trusted by parents**
 No ads.
 No tracking.
 No in-app purchases or subscriptions.
-Just meaningful moments of fun.
+Just safe and meaningful moments of fun.

 **Care, Play, Earn**
 From breakfast to bedtime, your little pixel friend depends on you.
 Play with them, walk them, and repeat.
 Each action works on a **cooldown timer** throughout the day.